-However, there are still many deserving students who we are unable to help.
-This year, we had 111 applications for bursaries and many of these pupils were excellent candidates who would have undoubtedly enriched the LEH community.
-Sadly, we only had funding to offer bursary places to 15 of these girls.
+However, there are still many deserving students we are unable to help.
+This year, we had over 100 applications for bursaries and many of these pupils were excellent candidates who would have undoubtedly enriched the LEH community.
+Sadly, we only had funding to offer bursary places to a small number of them.

-If you share our vision to make ‘needs blind’ admission to LEH a reality, please consider making a donation, or contact our Development Department (linked) for more information.
-By giving, you confirm your belief in the work of our school, the dedication of our teachers, and the impact an LEH education will have on a girl’s future.
+Unlike many schools that benefit from an endowment, we rely on your support to help deliver a diverse and enriching educational environment.
+If you share our ambition to widen access to the school, please consider making a donation, or contact our Development Department for more information.
+By giving, you confirm your belief in the work of our school, the dedication of our teachers, and the impact an LEH education will have on a pupil’s future.
 Such gifts ensure that we have the resources to create a community of bright, widely representative young people whose ultimate impact on society is incalculable.

 Annabel Sketchley, LEH 2003-2014